Tech-at-DU/React-Fundamentals-tutorial/P03-Thinking-In-Components/content.md

 ![css grid](./assets/css-grid.png)

 React is a library for creating user interfaces.
 Components represent UI elements.
 Understanding your React projects is about understanding which component is responsible for which part of the UI.
-Here `POPOSList` is responsible for rendering it's children.
+Here, `POPOSList` is responsible for rendering its children.

 # Thinking in Components Pt.
 2